 Gangs and Yakuza in Japan

-Many know Yakuza as the main criminals in Japan.
-Fortunately they are not the biggest threat, in fact they are even legal and follow codes of conduct similar to those of the samurai.
+Many know the Yakuza as Japan's top criminals.
+Fortunately they are not the biggest threat, in fact they are even legal and follow samurai-like codes of conduct.

-Its operations are generally linked to a family parent-child relationship between the leader and his subordinates.
-Although this traditional arrangement continues to exist, yakuza activities are getting smaller and smaller.
+Its operations are usually tied together with a father-son family relationship between the leader and his subordinates.
+While this traditional arrangement continues to exist, yakuza activities are dwindling.

-There are now modern gang groups that use strength and money as concepts of organization.
-However, the Yakuza generally imagine themselves as saviors of traditional Japanese virtues.
+Today there are modern gang groups that use force and money as organizing concepts.
+However, the Yakuza often think of themselves as saviors of traditional Japanese virtues.

-The members of the Yakuza they usually form ties with traditionalist groups adopting the same views and attracting citizens who are not satisfied with society.
-Their crimes are usually fraud and charging fees for protecting an establishment.
+The members of Yakuza they often form ties with traditionalist groups adopting the same views and attracting citizens who are not satisfied with society.
+Their crimes are usually embezzlement and charging fees to protect an establishment.

-In Japan, the most common are crimes of fraud, scams and extortion that most of the time disguise legitimately and cannot be avoided.
-Establishment owners sometimes try to charge things that don't exist.
+In Japan, the most common crimes are embezzlement, scams and extortion that most of the time disguises legitimately and cannot be avoided.
+Business owners sometimes try to charge for things that don't exist.

 Foreigners traveling to tourist districts are the main victims.
-For this reason stay tuned for invitations made by random people to restaurants and nightclubs.
-They practice unrealistic values and charge fines to extort all their money.
+For this reason, be on the lookout for invitations made by random people to restaurants and nightclubs.
+They practice unrealistic values and charge fines to extort all your money.

-There are Japanese people who ask for money for humanitarian aid in tourist spots, most of that money goes to them, what we call the famous scam.
-This can be called a type of Scam.
+There are Japanese who ask for money for humanitarian aid at tourist spots, most of this money goes to them, what we call the famous scam.
+This can be called a type of Strike.

 How does Japan manage to reduce its crimes?

-It is amazing how Japan each year manages to reduce its crimes, despite the fact that human society gets crazier every year.
-In addition to strict culture and education, what other meditations are taken to reduce crimes?
+It's amazing how each year Japan manages to decrease its crimes, despite human society getting crazier every year.
+Besides culture and strict upbringing, what other meditations are taken to reduce crimes?

-A Japanese agency said the drop in crime was the result of the spread of surveillance cameras and public and private efforts to prevent crime.
+A Japanese agency said the drop in crime is a result of the spread of surveillance cameras and public and private efforts to prevent crime.

-To give you an idea, thefts fell 9% in 2019, attacks fell 8.5% and white collar crimes fell an incredible 14%.
-Still, unfortunately, cases of murder and rape have not decreased.
+To give you an idea, robberies dropped by 9% in the year 2019, attacks dropped by 8.5% and white collar crimes dropped by an incredible 14%.
+Still, unfortunately, the cases of murder and rape have not decreased.

 Most victims of crime and fraud are elderly.
 Tokyo and Osaka are the provinces with the highest number of crimes in the country.
-Akita it was considered the safest and most crime-free province in Japan.
+Akita was considered the safest and most crime-free prefecture in Japan.

-What do you think helps Japan to decrease its crimes more and more?
+What do you think helps Japan to reduce its crimes more and more?
 I want to see your comments and also your sharing!
-Thank you very much and see you next time.
+Thank you very much and until next time.